SantiagoManchola/inteligencia-de-negocios/README.md

 You will consume and use data from two sources.

-The first one is a Brazilian e-commerce public dataset of orders made at the Olist Store, provided as CSVs files.
-This is real commercial data, that has been anonymized.
+The first one is a Brazilian e-commerce public dataset of orders made at the Olist Store, provided as CSV files.
+This is real commercial data that has been anonymized.
 The dataset has information on 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allow viewing orders from multiple dimensions: from order status, price, payment, and freight performance to customer location, product attributes and finally reviews written by customers.
 You will find an image showing the database schema at `images/data_schema.png`.

+Dataset availability:
+- The `dataset/` folder (CSV source files) is versioned in this repository so you can clone and run immediately.
-To get the dataset please download it from this [link](https://drive.google.com/file/d/1Ofm0tZ30KVXhXRp7LpTkzd_VaJg9Peno/view?usp=sharing), extract the `dataset` folder from the `.zip` file and place it into the root project folder.
-See `ASSIGNMENT.md`, section **Project Structure** to validate you've placed the dataset as it's needed.
+- If for some reason the folder is missing (e.g. you performed a sparse/partial clone) you can download it from this [link](https://drive.google.com/file/d/1Ofm0tZ30KVXhXRp7LpTkzd_VaJg9Peno/view?usp=sharing), extract the `dataset` folder from the `.zip` file and place it into the project root.
+See `ASSIGNMENT.md`, section **Project Structure** to validate its location.

 The second source is a public API: https://date.nager.at.
 You will use it to retrieve information about Brazil's Public Holidays and correlate that with certain metrics about the delivery of products.